mkoskim/games/README.md

 **NEW:** I have made some preliminary 32-bit **Windows** build.
 Some information can be found here: [WINDOWS.txt](https://github.com/mkoskim/games/blob/master/WINDOWS.txt)

 At the moment, I can get few running versions of projects when using preliminary scons build script:

 ```
 testbench/empty$ scons run
 tools/objectview$ scons run
 ```

-Getting objectview working is generally good news, as it opens OpenGL window, loads assets with ASSIMP, and shows them in the screen.
-SDL2 TTF is definitely not yet working.
-There are also problems to get PNG support working.
+Getting objectview working is generally good news, as it opens OpenGL window, loads assets with ASSIMP, and shows them on the screen.

 ---

 **NOTE:** Currently I am working - when working - with (1) new asset loading system based on assimp, (2) integrating lua for loading assets, and then (3) restructure shader engine to match the changes.
 At the moment, most of the examples do not compile.
 The one that I am using to develop is `tools/objectviewer`.
 Feel free to try it, and browse the rest of the code.

 ---